 Day 6: Tatio Geysers, Machuca & Moon Valley Tour

 This is an opportunity to visit the amazing geological formations of the Atacama Desert.
 You'll travel to the nearby salt caves at the Cordillera del Sal, a mountain range formed millions of years ago in an old lake bed.
-You'll also witness unique geological formations like the “Three Marias" (Las Tres Marias), which are the result of over a million years of erosion of the salt and clay in the earth's crust.
-The highlight of this tour is witnessing the Atacama sunset, which is a veritable light show featuring breathtaking landscapes and colors of the mountains, with the Licancabur Volcano looming overhead.
+You'll also witness geological formations like the "Three Marias" (Las Tres Marias), which result from over a million years of erosion of the salt and clay in the earth's crust.
+The highlight of this tour is witnessing the Atacama sunset, a veritable light show featuring breathtaking landscapes and colors of the mountains, with the Licancabur Volcano looming overhead.
 Don't forget to bring your camera!

-In the evening you will visit an astronomy site just outside of San Pedro.
+In the evening, you'll visit an astronomy site outside San Pedro.
 The high-altitude desert and clear night skies here make for excellent stargazing, and you'll learn about the various constellations with the help of a local guide specializing in astronomic sciences.

-All told you will spend two nights in Chiloé.
-The time is yours to explore the island however you see fit, and a map of its most famous sites and attractions will be provided as will recommendations of where to go and what to do.
+All told, you'll spend two nights in Chiloé.
+The time is yours to explore the island however you see fit, and a map of its most famous sites and attractions will be provided along with recommendations of where to go and what to do.
 Maybe you'll want to visit the penguin colony just outside the northern island city of Ancud or walk the coastal hiking trails of Chiloé National Park through rugged lenga forests.
 Maybe you can even chat up some friendly locals and learn a bit about Chiloé's mythical lore (some say witches patrol the coastline of the island at night).

-In the evening be sure to sample some delicious local cuisine.
-One dish, curanto, is a rich seafood stew that has been around as long as the island has been settled, maybe even longer (perhaps dating back to the indigenous).
-Typically the dish is prepared by burying shellfish, meat, and potatoes in the ground and cooking it over hot rocks.
+In the evening, make sure to sample some delicious local cuisine.
+One dish, curanto, is a rich seafood stew that has been around as long as the island has been settled, maybe even longer (perhaps dating back to the Indigenous).
+Typically, the dish is prepared by burying shellfish, meat, and potatoes in the ground and cooking it over hot rocks.

-After breakfast, you'll drive to the airport at Puerto Montt where you will drop off your rental car and hop a flight to Santiago.
+After breakfast, you'll drive to the airport at Puerto Montt, where you'll drop off your rental car and hop on a flight to Santiago.
 You'll then take a connecting flight to Chilean Patagonia.
 You'll either land in the port city of Punta Arenas and transfer by vehicle a few hours north to Torres del Paine National Park, or you'll arrive in Puerto Natales, the main hub near Torres del Paine, and transfer about 1.5 hours to the park.

-Be sure to eat a hearty breakfast, because afterward, you get to hike into the park.
-You can enjoy the nature here however you like, but we recommend embarking on one of the most famous routes in Torres del Paine: the trail that leads to Mirador Base Torres, at the foot of the Cuernos del Paine (Horns of Paine).
-Here three granite pillars jut out of the ground over a silver lagoon.
+Be sure to eat a hearty breakfast because afterward, you get to hike into the park.
+You can enjoy nature here however you like, but we recommend embarking on one of the most famous routes in Torres del Paine: the trail that leads to Mirador Base Torres at the foot of the Cuernos del Paine (Horns of Paine).
+Here, three granite pillars jut out of the ground over a silver lagoon.
 It's the best view in the park.

-This eight-hour hike begins at the trailhead near Hotel Las Torres with a walk up Almirante Nieto, a mountain featuring wide views of Lake Nordenskjold and the Asencio Valley down below.
+This eight-hour hike begins at the trailhead near Hotel Las Torres with a walk up Almirante Nieto, a mountain featuring wide views of Lago Nordenskjöld and the Asencio Valley down below.
 After two hours of steady ascent, you'll arrive at Refugio Chileno, a lodge where you'll have an opportunity to take a break and enjoy lunch with your fellow hikers.

 From here, it's another hour of hiking through a dense Lenga forest.
-After emerging from the forest you'll approach a rocky moraine and climb up to Base Torres.
-You'll likely be exhausted, but the image of those granite peaks towering over you will make the whole experience worthwhile.
+After emerging from the forest, you'll approach a rocky moraine and climb up to Base Torres.
+You'll likely be exhausted, but the image of those granite peaks towering over you'll make the whole experience worthwhile.
 Later, you can hike back down the mountain and return to your hotel.

 Hike distance: 17 km/11 miles